 The recommended structure makes my train of thought flow much more easily, and I make good progress.
 I finish my first draft around three, but decide to shelve the article before sending it on to Tom for review — I’d like to give it a second look-over myself with fresh eyes in the morning.

 At BabelQuest we have half a day per week to focus on our own personal and professional development, so I take this opportunity to get some HubSpot training under my belt.
-I absorb as much as I can until I’m satisfied I’m done for the day.
+I absorb as much as I can until I’m satisfied that I’m done for the day.
 The buses into Oxford are frequent, and it’s not long before I’m on my way home to recharge my batteries so I’m ready to do it all again tomorrow!

 Does the thought of a dedicated content role like this make your heart race?
 Check out our current vacancies to see where you might fit!